rauf-babar/Android-Studio-Notes/Fragments and List View.md

 - `setAdapter()` = ListView’s method.
 - `adapter` = your custom adapter instance.

-If you call just `setAdapter()` alone, it doesn’t know which ListView to apply to — that’s why you always use `listView.setAdapter(adapter)`.
+If you call just `setAdapter()` alone, it doesn’t know which ListView to apply to — that’s why you always use `listView.setAdapter(adapter)`. else implment to list fragment rather than just fragment

 ---